qnzhou/nanospline/README.md

 ### Turning angle

 Turning angle is the total curvature of a given curve.
 It represents how much a curve is bending.
-In nanospline, turning angle computation is supported for 2D
+In Nanospline, turning angle computation is supported for 2D
 curves:

 ```c++